-Mauricio Acuña is a Ph.D. candidate in the Department of Spanish and Portuguese Languages and Cultures at Princeton University and in the Department of Social Anthropology at University of São Paulo.
-He has a B.A. in Social Sciences and a M.A. in Social Anthropology from the same institution, and was awarded the FAPESP Scholarship and Honors Award Silvio Romero (Institute of National Historic and Artistic Heritage) for his master’s dissertation.
-He is the author of A ginga da nação: intelectuais na capoeira e capoeiristas intelectuais (Editora Alameda) and a PhD candidate in Social Anthropology (University of São Paulo) and at the Department of Spanish and Portuguese Languages and Cultures (Princeton University).
-His particularly interested in researches connecting the areas of Anthropology, History and Literature, with a focus on the relationship among Social Thought, Popular Culture, Intellectuals, Disciplinary Knowledge and National Imaginations.
-Currently, he is collaborating on a new critical edition of Raízes do Brasil (Cia das Letras, 2016) and working on two projects.
-The first one is a biography of Vicente Ferreira Pastinha, an important capoeira master practitioner (mestre), and touches on issues of subjectivity and his role and contradictions as a black intellectual.
-The second, is an investigation about the First World Festival of Negro Arts, held in Dakar, Senegal, in 1966, explores three different nation-state’s performances and imaginations about the African legacy in the New World, as well as the controversies and its discontents.
+Mauricio Acuña is a Ph.D. candidate in the Department of Spanish and Portuguese Languages and Cultures.
+He holds a Ph.D. in Social Anthropology from the University of São Paulo (2017) and was awarded the FAPESP Scholarship and the Honors Award Silvio Romero (Institute of National Historic and Artistic Heritage, Brazil) for his master’s dissertation.
+He is the author of A ginga da nação: intelectuais na capoeira e capoeiristas intelectuais (Editora Alameda, 2015) and has collaborated on the new critical edition of Sérgio Buarque de Holanda’s book Raízes do Brasil (Companhia das Letras, 2016).
+He is particularly interested in the intersection of Anthropology, History and Literature, focusing on the relationship among Social Thought, Subalternity, Popular Culture & Intellectuals Practices, Disciplinary Knowledge and National Imaginations.
+He is currently working on an investigation about the First World Festival of Negro Arts, held in Dakar, Senegal, in 1966.
+This research explores how African and Afro Diasporic identities were internationally performed and imagined by Brazil, Cuba, Senegal and the United States, shedding light on controversies and discontents.